Skip to main content

 Send Email

-Dr. Tania Aguirre Solorio
+Dr. Tania Aguirre Solorio: Mexico

 Tania has 13 years of experience working with individuals and couples.
 Her area of concentration includes working for individuals who have experienced violence in any form.
 She also works with couples and the diverse challenges couples experience at different moments in their relationship and interactions within the relationship and the broader context.